canonical/kafka-k8s-operator/docs/tutorial/enable-encryption.md

 juju integrate kafka-k8s kafka-test-app
 ```

-As before, you can check that the messages are pushed into the Charmed Apache Kafka K8s cluster by inspecting the logs:
+As before, you can check that the messages are pushed into the Apache Kafka cluster by inspecting the logs:

 ```shell
 juju exec --application kafka-test-app "tail /tmp/*.log"